In which career can you have the biggest positive impact on the world?

 How to enter

 To enter these roles, you can apply directly to the organisations.
-However, most of the organisations want to hire people who are committed to the community, so they often hire people who are already involved.
+Organisations often hire people who are already involved in the community.
+This is because commitment to and knowledge of the community are a requirement for many jobs and because it’s easier to evaluate a candidate if you already know their work.
 This means that if you want to aim towards these positions, the most important step is to start meeting people in the community, and doing small projects to build your reputation (e.g. writing on the forum, volunteering at EAG, starting a local group, or doing freelance consulting for an organisation).
+Because these positions are scarce, almost nobody can count on getting one.
+This means you should make sure you’re acquiring career capital that would be relevant to other paths (e.g. a full-time job or graduate school) at the same time as you’re building your reputation within effective altruism.
+It’s usually not a good idea to commit to this path or build plans that depend on getting one of these jobs before you’ve gotten an offer.
 We list more advice in our full profile.

 Could this be a good fit for you?